jollysg/CarND-Vehicle-Detection/README.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-This worked fine for individual frame, however it lead to very wobbly boxes, also occasional dissappearance of them.
+This worked fine for the individual frame, however it led to very wobbly boxes, also occasional dissappearance of them.
 So to further refine the detections, I implemented a short term memory of the bounding boxes in the code.
-All the bounding boxes detected for the last 15 frames were stored, and the heat map was generated from them.
-To reduce the false negatives, thresholding was used, with the value chosen experimentally to half the number of frames of history.
+All the detections for the last 15 frames were stored, and a combined heat map was generated from all of them.
+To reduce the false negatives, thresholding was used, with the value chosen experimentally to half the number of frames in history.
+This resulted in a relatively less wobbly boxes in the video.

 ---